 The particular deadlines may be found in the academic calendar.

-- I am trying to register for a POLS class and it is full – what should I do?
+- I am trying to register for a POLS class, and it is full – what should I do?
+Answer

-- I have a CLEP, AP, TASP or other college test to take.
+- I have a CLEP, AP or other college test to take.
 Where should I go?
+Answer

-- Do I need to take the TASP?
+- Do I need to take the TSI assessment?
+Answer

-UH has a 30-hour residency requirement for a bachelor degree with the stipulation that the last 30 hours of the degree must be taken in residence.
-The Department of Political Science requires 15 hours in residence, 12 of which must be advanced for a POLS major, and at least 6 advanced hours for a POLS minor.
-In residence means classes taken at UH Central Campus.
+UH allows 66 lower level eligible courses to be used toward the 120 needed to graduate.
+There is no restriction on the number of eligible advanced hours.
+There is a 30-hour residency requirement for a bachelor's degree with the stipulation that the last 30 hours of the degree be taken in residence.
+The University does allow a limited number (six credits) of core courses or foreign language courses to be taken not-in-residence and not violate the last 30 hour rule.
+You must see an advisor before doing so for eligibility.
+For the major specifically, the department of political science requires 15 hours in residence, 12 of which must be advanced for a POLS major, and at least six advanced hours for a POLS minor.
+In residence means classes are taken at a University of Houston System campus.